-Soon you'll be able to make your own heart-shaped LED chaser without so much messing about.
-Stop by at the Magic Smoke Tindie store to pre-order LED chaser kits, including all the necessary components and a custom-designed heart shaped PCB.
+Make your own heart-shaped LED chaser without so much messing about.
+Stop by at the Magic Smoke Tindie store to order LED chaser kits, including all the necessary components and a custom-designed heart shaped PCB.

 - 5 x 7 cm double sided prototyping board